Minne-Roadtrip nominated for statewide tourism award

-OWATONNA — For many people, Owatonna and its neighbors to the north are considered one of Minnesota’s best kept secrets.
+For many people, Faribault, Northfield and its neighbors to the south are considered one of Minnesota’s best kept secrets.
 Some secrets, however, are just too good not to share.

 A three-year collaborative effort with chambers of commerce in Owatonna, Faribault, and Northfield has helped the gems along Minnesota’s southern Interstate 35 to become more popular in the world of tourism thanks to the Minne-Roadtrip.